jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

     - "getTokenHistoryByBookingId(tokenId: string, bookingId: number)" #get the token History for a specific device and rental contract

 ```
-In this sample specification file you can see all the sections and attributes defined for a representation of an NFT token.
+In this sample specification file you can see all the sections and attributes for a representation of an NFT token.
 Just as a first overview of the sections defined in the file:
-- ***Assets***: Place where de different assets (standard entities, FTs, NFTs) are defined.
-Inside each of the assets we can distingish different sections which can vary depending on the kind of asset represented.
+- ***Assets***: Place where the different assets (standard entities, FTs, NFTs) are defined.
+Inside each of the assets we can distingish different sections which can vary depending on the kind of represented asset.
+For NFTs and FTs these are the different subsections:
+  - Type/Symbol/Standard: You must indicate in this property that this token is based in the ERC-721 Standard, and give to it a unic symbol indentifier.
+  - Anatomy: In this section you specify it is a non-fungible token (NFT) and whether it would be subdivided into smaller fractions ("whole" is the only option for NFT tokens).
+  - Behavior: In this section is where must be defined if the token can be minted, and in such case, which is the maximum number of mintable tokens.
+Here you must also state it is an indivisible token, if is singleton for each class, transferable, and burnable which is similar to its deletion, but not disapearing, so it is still there but not usable at all.
+Also in this section you can restrict token behaviors to specific roles.
+  - Metadata: This section define a sort of prpoperties which must be set during token creation, and can not be changed in the future.
+So its value will remain inmutable for the whole life of the token (i.e.: manufacturer, .
+  - Properties: Standard attributes of the token which can vary during the life of the token.
 - ***customMethods***: Place where a list of non estandard methods are defined.
 For those methods AppBuilder will only generate the signature of the method, without any implementation on them.
-The implementation of these methods are the only code the developer must implement.
+The implementation of these methods are the only code the be implemented by the developer.

-You can see the meaning of all these attributes, depending on the kind of token or entity you want to manage in blockchain:
+You can see how to configure your NFT, FT, or standard entities based in your business needs in the following links:
 - For standard entities you can see in [How to create an Input Specification File](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-configuration-file.html) all the details about how to create it.
 - If you want to create an entity represented as a Non-Fungible Token you can see in [Input Specification File for Non-Fungible Tokens](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-specification-file-non-fungible-tokens.html) how to define it.
 - If what you want to create is an entity represented as a Fungible Token you can see [Input Specification File for Fungible Tokens](https://docs.oracle.com/en/cloud/paas/blockchain-cloud/usingoci/input-specification-file-fungible-tokens.html) how to define it.